About the Energy and Water Ombudsman SA

-He has extensive senior management experience in a number of large service organisations and experience in a number of disciplines including customer services, corporate affairs and support services.
+He has extensive senior management experience in a number of large service organisations and experience in a number of disciplines including customer services, corporate affairs, support services, property and change management.

 A significant portion of his career has involved responsibility for the delivery and improvement of customer facing services, customer assistance programs and the resolution of customer related matters.

 Sandy is a former Director of the Energy Industry Ombudsman Scheme in SA and has also served as a Director on the Boards of the Energy and Water Ombudsman Schemes of Victoria and NSW.
-He is currently a Vice President of the St Vincent de Paul Society SA and the Chair of the Centres Advisory Committee of the Society.
+He is currently a Vice President of the St Vincent de Paul Society SA and Chairs the Centres Advisory Committee of the Society.

 The Ombudsman is a member of the Australian and New Zealand Ombudsman Association (ANZOA).
 Established in 2003, ANZOA is a professional association and the peak body for Ombudsmen in Australia and New Zealand.
 ANZOA's members are individual Ombudsmen working in not-for-profit industry-based, parliamentary and other statutory offices, which meet accepted high standards of independence, impartiality and effectiveness, and which observe the Benchmarks for Industry-Based Customer Dispute Resolution (CDR Benchmarks).
 Through the Ombudsman’s membership of ANZOA, our staff benefit from the professional development opportunities offered by participation in ANZOA’s interest groups, for staff who perform similar roles.
 More information at www.anzoa.com.au.